 And while the acceleration is very good on all the models, it's the Aero model that took it to another level during this run as well.

 Safety is another high priority for this Swedish automaker.
 Antilock brakes, side-impact airbags for both the head and torso, an active head-restraint system, traction control and an electronic stability system are all standard equipment.

 Available as a sedan or wagon, this 9-5 has exceptionally comfortable seats and loads of passenger room.
 And it's powered by a 2.3 liter turbo four-cylinder engine rated at 260 horsepower.
 A 5-speed manual transmission is standard on this sport sedan, but an automatic transmission is also available with Sport and Manual modes that provide some very fun driving.

 There's a long list of standard equipment on the 2.3T that includes heated leather seats, dual-zone automatic climate control and Harman Kardon sound.
 That being said, finding a 9-5 Aero is well worth it due to its enhanced performance via its sport-tuned suspension.

 Most drivers also find the seats in the 9-5 especially comfortable, particularly those featuring heating and ventilation.
 Passenger room is also excellent for both front and rear seats.
 And trunk space is more than adequate for most at nearly 16 cubic feet.
 For those with lots to transport, the SportCombi wagon offers up to 73 cubic feet of cargo space.

 All in all, we think the 9-5 makes a more than solid choice as a used car purchase.

-There are actually several different ways to buy a used 9-5 at the lowest price, and even at wholesale.
+There are actually several different ways to buy a used 9-5 at the lowest price, and even at wholesale, although it's become more challenging due to fewewr and fewer lower mileage models being available.
 You can click on the links to each of the following methods to get the specific instructions.